BSafes-Papers/BSafes-Papers.github.io/docs/privacy/a-new-compact-for-sexual-privacy-1.md

 Private-sector surveillance of intimate information strips individuals of their ability to decide who learns about their miscarriages, breakups, HIV infections, sexual assaults, and nude images.
 It undermines people’s selfesteem as they see themselves as intimate parts and not as whole selves.
 When companies categorize and rank people as rape sufferers or escort users and nothing more, they give those individuals fractured identities.
 People’s self-expression is chilled.
 Fearful of unwanted surveillance, people stop using dating apps, fertility trackers, or digital assistants.
 They refrain from browsing sites devoted to gender experimentation, sexuality, and reproductive health.

 The harm can be profound.
-Intimate data reveals people’s physical and emotional vulnerabilities, which firms exploit to their advantage.<sup>19</sup> When intimate data is leaked or disclosed to hackers and criminals, individuals face reputational ruin, blackmail, and extortion.<sup>20</sup> When commercial hiring
+Intimate data reveals people’s physical and emotional vulnerabilities, which firms exploit to their advantage.<sup>19</sup> When intimate data is leaked or disclosed to hackers and criminals, individuals face reputational ruin, blackmail, and extortion.<sup>20</sup> When commercial hiring intelligence companies use intimate data to mine, rank, and rate, people may unfairly fail to obtain job interviews.<sup>21</sup> People’s insurance rates may rise because algorithms predict their need for expensive fertility treatments or gender reassignment surgeries.<sup>22</sup>

 ***
 <sup>15</sup> Id.